Yeahea-1/LearnIt/README.md

 # LearnIt
-A special learning game in 1 file.
+A special learning game.
 A passion project.